 Having agility will allow you to take the route of most resistance.
 Something that many will avoid when planning a bug out scenario.
 If the weight of your bug out bag allows it, you should take the route that is difficult for the average traveler.
 By doing so, you will hamper a pursuer’s ability to predict where you are heading.
 Not to mention that you will force the tracker to go through the same terrain and chances are, he may not be prepared for it.
 He might have to go around and try to pick up your trail further ahead.
 This will cause him to lose time and even lose your track.

 Make sure you have as many versatile items as possible in your bug out bag and always test your gear.
-Don’t just buy the items, fill your bug out bag and leave it be.
-Take it with you on the field and test how well you can handle its weight.
+Don’t just buy the things, fill your bug out bag and leave it be.
+Take it with you on the field and check how well you can handle its weight.
 Take note how fast can you travel while carrying that weight.

 2. Where one is going when bugging out

-When making a bugging out plan you should first make sure you have somewhere to go.
+When making a bugging out plan, you should first make sure you have somewhere to go.
 Going for the woods and hoping for the best will not work for everyone.
-During preparation you must analyze the terrain along your bug out route.
-You can do this by going there in advance, before disaster strikes, to hike your chosen route by foot.
+During preparation, you must analyze the terrain along your bug out route.
+You can do this by going there in advance, before disaster strikes, to hike your chosen path by foot.
 When doing this leisure hike, you must take notes of the key terrain features you find: you should spot locations that can be used for rest, observation, communication, ambush or even to cache supplies.

 Suggested article: How to travel when SHTF

 Learning about the nocturnal and diurnal habits of the creatures along your bug out route will display behavior that a tracker can read.
-You can anticipate danger by reading the signs the wildlife makes.
-Using the terrain to your advantage is equally important when bugging out.
+You can anticipate danger by understanding the signs the wildlife makes.
+Using the terrain to your advantage is equally essential when bugging out.
 Try to walk to the side of trails instead of on them.
-Always walk on rocky ground instead of soft soil.
+Always walk on the rocky ground instead of soft soil.
 If you have a river, you can walk in water along the stream.
-You should always pay attention to your every step in order to avoid leaving tracks.
+You should always pay attention to your every step to avoid leaving tracks.

 3. How one moves when bugging out

-In order to reach the off-road trail, you will probably need a vehicle to get there.
+To reach the off-road trail, you will probably need a vehicle to get there.
 As said earlier using an ATV or dirt motorbike is an option preferred by many.
-These types of vehicles will leave an obvious trail and you will need to make sure you can cover your trails.
-Most survival expert recommend doing a button hook (moving into a position from a 90 degree angle and then back out from the direction you came) and cache the vehicle, in the thickest and most inaccessible terrain you can find.
+These types of vehicles will leave a visible trail and you will need to make sure you can cover your trails.
+Most survival experts recommend doing a button hook (moving into a position from a 90-degree angle and then back out from the direction you came) and cache the vehicle, in the thickest and most inaccessible terrain you can find.
 After you hide your vehicle, you will have to brush out the vehicle tracks for a considerable amount of distance.
-Wearing foot coverings while brushing the tracks will help greatly and it will reduce your movement signature.
+Wearing foot coverings while brushing the tracks will help significantly and it will reduce your movement signature.

 Related reading: How to improve your night vision for survival

-When moving out on foot you have to keep in mind two factors: speed and security.
-You need to move as rapidly as you can in order to clear every covered or concealed position in front of you.
+When moving out on foot, you have to keep in mind two factors: speed and security.
+You need to move as rapidly as you can to clear every covered or concealed position in front of you.
 A wise prepper will stop and assess the situation if he feels that something’s not right.
 You shouldn’t advance further if you think your next step isn’t safe.
-As said earlier, you must have a bug out time line that you must respect and every step you make and the time it takes to make it should be included in that timeline.
+As said earlier, you must have a bug out timeline that you must respect and every step you make and the time it takes to make it should be included in that timeline.

 Another thing we need to pay attention is how we deal with human waste and the trash we leave behind.